mu-semtech/mu-project/TUTORIALS.md

                  (:to :string ,(s-prefix "example:to"))
                  (:subject :string ,(s-prefix "example:subject"))
                  (:content :string ,(s-prefix "example:content"))
-                 (:ready :string ,(s-prefix "example:ready"))) :resource-base (s-url "http://example.com/mails/") :on-path "mails")
+                 (:ready :boolean ,(s-prefix "example:ready"))) :resource-base (s-url "http://example.com/mails/") :on-path "mails")
 ```

-This will create a resource description that we can manipulate on route `/mails` with the properties sender, title, body and ready.
+This will create a resource description that we can manipulate on route `/mails` with the self-explanatory properties from, to, title and content as well as a boolean flag to show if a new mail is ready to send.

 Then add the prefix to the `repository.lisp` file: